c0deritter/knight-orm/README.md

 #### Basics

 You can specify criteria objects which properties will denote the properties of your domain object.
 Every defined criterium in one criteria object will be `AND` connected.
 The following examples are not exhaustive.
-Please refer to the [criteria documentation](https://github.com/c0deritter/knight-criteria#readme) to get the complete overview.
+Please refer to the [knight-criteria documentation](https://github.com/c0deritter/knight-criteria#readme) to get the complete overview.

 ```typescript
 // load all knights which id's are 1